AbbasFaeqHadi/aibtc-blockchain-web/README.md

 4. **Manage Pending Transactions**: After creating a transaction, it will appear in the pending transactions list.
 5. **Mine Transactions**: Choose a miner address and start mining to validate and confirm pending transactions.
+6. **View Block**: View the entire mined block by clicking on a block in the blockchain view.
+7. **View Wallet Details**: Click on a wallet address to view its balance and transactions.

 ## Contributing